julbade/WordCounter-C-/README.md

 #### By **Julius Bade**

+## Description
-##A program that checks how frequently a word appears in a given string or sentence.
+ A program that checks how frequently a word appears in a given string or sentence.

 ### Specs